Vietnam.vn - Nền tảng quảng bá Việt Nam

 Some people believe that green tomatoes should not be eaten because they contain high levels of toxins.
 Is this true?

-1. Nutrition in green tomatoes, unripe tomatoes
+1. Nutritional value of green tomatoes, unripe tomatoes

 Some culinary traditions even appreciate the uniqueness of green tomatoes by incorporating them into dishes such as fried green tomatoes or green tomato sauce.